odileandres/Adata_scientists_project2/index.md

    According to Amin Maalouf, if the attitude of the people has changes towards women, it must be felt in the medias.
 We are then going to observe the women representation in the media over the time, starting with the quote distribution over men and women.
    </p>
 <br>
-   <h3> Which percentage of the quotes are women's and which percentage men's? </h3>
+   <h3> Which percentage of the quotes are women's and which percentage are men's? </h3>

    <section style = "magin-left: -25%; magin-right: -25%;">
     <article1>
       <p>
        <figure>
         <img style="float: right;" src="/images/Percentage_global_gender.png">
-        <figcaption>Percentage of representation in the media in therms of number of occurence, for men and women per year.</figcaption>
+        <figcaption>Percentage of representation in the media in terms of number of occurrences, for men and women per year.</figcaption>
        </figure>
       </p>
     </article1>

     <article2>
       <p align="justify" style="margin: 0px;">
       With a simple look of the data, we can see very clearly that even though feminist events have occurred, the difference in terms of repartition of the representation is still huge.
-Indeed, in our timelapse, the repartition of occurrences of speak between women and man stays on a base of 20% against 80%.
+Indeed, in our timelapse, the repartition of occurrences of speak between women and men stays on a base of 20% against 80%.
-     However, the one-sided proportion z-test between 2015 and 2020 (p value = 4.814710546166949e-96) seems to indicate that there is indeed an increase in the coverage of the women over the five years of our dataset.
+     However, the one-sided proportion z-test between 2015 and 2020 (p-value = 4.814710546166949e-96) seems to indicate that there is indeed an increase in the coverage of the women over the five years of our dataset.
      </p >
     </article2>
   </section>

   <p align="justify">
-   But how is this difference in terms of number of occurence between men and women explained?
+   But how is this difference in terms of number of occurrences between men and women explained?
 Does this mean that <b>each man is on average more quoted than women</b> or <b>more men are quoted</b>?
   </p>
 <br>
-  <h3> How many quotation per individual? </h3>
+  <h3> How many quotations per individual? </h3>
   <h4> Major part of the population </h4>
   <p>
   <img class="center" src="/images/without_outliers.png" width=700px>
   </p>
   <p align="justify">
-  Our graph doesn't show a strict difference between the median of the number of quotation per men and per women.
-However, the results of our one-sided Welch's ttest on the mean seem to say that there is a difference in occurence between men and women in our data (before performing the ttest, we removed the outliers of the data before the ttest by using the z-score criteria.):
+  Our graph doesn't show a strict difference between the median of the number of quotations per men and per women.
+However, the results of our one-sided Welch's t-test on the mean seem to say that there is a difference in occurrences between men and women in our data (before performing the t-test, we removed the outliers of the data by using the z-score criterion) :
   </p>
 <br>
   <p></p>